IngmarEckhardt/dwarfOS/README.md

 Modules such as the string repository, UART helper, and time management are loaded into the heap memory, enabling flexible memory management.

-This approach allows users to load only the modules they need, conserving memory resources on the microcontroller.
+This approach allows users to load only the necessary modules, conserving memory resources on the microcontroller.
+Additionally, it facilitates easy modification; users can utilize function pointers to redirect to custom implementations, making it possible to mock individual functions in unit tests.

 ## Contributing